nerohoop/Condit/Nodejs.md

 ## Router

 A Node.js application consists of the following three important components
 * Import required modules − We use the require directive to load Node.js modules.
-* Create server − A server which will listen to client's requests similar to Apache HTTP Server.
+* Create server − A server which will listen to client's requests.
-* Read request and return response − The server created in an earlier step will read the HTTP request made by the client which can be a browser or a console and return the response.
+* Read request and return response.

 ## NPM
 Node Package Manager (NPM) provides two main functionalities −